burakciftesal/Dynamic-Modelling/Newton Method/README.md

-# Newton Chaos Explorer

-**Newton³ Chaos Explorer** is a Python project that reproduces and extends the functionality of the Mathematica notebook **Newton3_chaos.nb**.
+**Newton's Method Explorer** is a Python project that reproduces and extends the functionality of the Mathematica notebook **Newton_method.nb**.
 It symbolically derives and numerically investigates the “chaotic” iteration patterns of Newton’s method applied to two cubic polynomials:

 1. \(f_1(x) = x^3 - x - 1\)
 2. \(g_2(x) = x^3 - x + 1\)